exersalza/knxrcfg/README.md

 # knxrcfg
 My own config language, exciting right?

-Currently there are two implementations
+Currently there are following implementations
 Python // not finished yet
 Cpp // also not finished